Daily Pakistan

 The Daily Pakistan (روزنامہ پاکستان) is a daily newspaper in Pakistan, published both in Urdu language and in English.

 Mujeeb-ur-Rehman Shami is its chief editor.

 Daily Pakistan is currently published from Lahore, Karachi, Islamabad, Multan and Peshawar simultaneously.

 History

 This Lahore-based daily was started in December 1997 by Akbar Ali Bhatti.
-This was the first newspaper of Pakistan that came in a colored form.
-He suffered many hardships and was put behind the bars due to some clashes with the government for some time.
+It was the first newspaper of Pakistan that came in a coloured form.
+Bhatti suffered many hardships and was imprisoned due to clashes with the government.
 The newspaper was then handed over to Mujeeb ur Rehman Shami.
-Prior to taking over Daily Pakistan, he was Editor-in-Chief of the Weekly Zindagi, Lahore.
-Shami also served as president, Council of Pakistan Newspaper Editors (CPNE) in 2002.
+Prior to taking over Daily Pakistan, he was editor-in-chief of the Weekly Zindagi, Lahore.
+Shami was president, Council of Pakistan Newspaper Editors (CPNE) in 2002.